ocattau/ocattau/_posts/2018-10-05-trireagent-extraction-no-lyophilizer.md

 ![img](../notebook-images/20181005-step2.JPG)

 3. incubated 5mins at RT
-4. added 200uL of chloroform, vortexed 15s to mix
+4. added 200uL of chloroform, pipet and then vortexed 15s to mix
 ![img](../notebook-images/20181005-step4.JPG)
 5. incubated at RT for 5mins
 6. centrifuged 15mins, 12,000g, 4˚C